Top of the page

 Your doctor and dietitian can help you make an eating plan that does not irritate your digestive system.
 Always talk with your doctor or dietitian before you make changes in your diet.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Eat a low-fat diet

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter S950 in the search box to learn more about "Diet for Chronic Pancreatitis: Care Instructions."
+Enter S950 in the search box to learn more about "Diet for Chronic Pancreatitis: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.